 The easiest way to create a stable den is through using a blanket or bed sheet and cover a table or some other furniture moved together.
 You can create quite a spacious den using four chairs arranged in a square with the blanket placed over the back rests.
 Add few cushions added into the cave and your kids will have a great time for sure.

-We really like this idea a lot.
+We really like this fun idea to do with kids at home a lot.
 It definitely falls into the category of things to do at home with a poorly-feeling child, and requires nothing but things you already have at home.
 It’s up to your imagination and circumstances - how big do you want this celebration to be?

 It could be anything from just a pretend tea party - maybe in your poorly child’s best to make sure they’re resting up - to a big party with music, balloons, treats and party games (think Musical Statues, Pass The Parcel and Simon Says).
 You can even think about inviting some of your child’d friends over to join in the fun.
 And party balloons will still give the kids endless fun even when the party is over.